tleemann/slalom_explanations/README.md

 Code Repository for TMLR Paper [Attention Mechanisms Don’t Learn Additive Models: Rethinking Feature Importance For Transformers](https://openreview.net/pdf?id=yawWz4qWkF) by Tobias Leemann, Alina Fastowski, Felix Pfeiffer, and Gjergji Kasneci.

-## Setup
+## Installing the full repository
-First setup a new envirionment by installing the dependencies listed in the file and activate it.
+First setup a new environment by installing the dependencies listed in the file and activate it.

 ```
 conda env create -f code/environment.yml